-- Policy I: encourage the provision of common services such as hospitals, libraries, schools, and other public/private financed institutions as well as those of purely private organizations such as churches, recreation facilities etc. - Policy 2: encourage those community facilities of a regional nature which enhance the Greater Omak Area's central position in Okanogan County and the region. - Policy 3: recognize and support the Omak School District's objectives for the placement development of new facilities and play grounds in areas planned for residential expansion. - Policy 4: encourage and support tourist-oriented activities such as the Omak Stampede and World Famous Suicide Race and Indian Encampment and the provision of
+- Policy I: encourage provision of common services such as hospitals, libraries, schools, and other public/private financed institutions as well as those of purely private organizations such as churches, recreation facilities etc. - Policy 2: encourage community facilities of a regional nature which enhance the Greater Omak Area's central position in Okanogan County and the region. - Policy 3: recognize and support the Omak School District's objectives for development of new facilities and play grounds in areas planned for residential expansion. - Policy 4: encourage and support tourist-oriented activities such as the Omak Stampede and World-Famous Suicide Race and Indian Encampment and the provision of additional tourist accommodations not only in Omak but also in the surrounding trade area. - Policy 5: encourage the evaluation of city, county and tribal land use regulations to ensure provisions are made for the location of community facilities and service agencies in compatible land use zones. - Policy 6: work to improve ADA accessibility to community facilities throughout the Planning Area.

-- additional tourist accommodations not only in Omak but also in the surrounding trade area. - Policy 5: encourage the evaluation of city, county and tribal land use regulations to ensure provisions are made for the location of community facilities and service agencies in compatible land use zones. - Policy 6: should work to improve ADA accessibilityaccess to community facilities (i.e. additional postal drop boxes) throughout the Planning Area. - Policy 7: recognize the existence of and agree to work towards coordinated implementation of City, County and Tribal Park and Recreation Plans.
+Policy 7: recognize the existence of and agree to work towards coordinated implementation of City, County and Tribal Park and Recreation plans.